End of life care

 About

 End of life care is care provided in the last 12 months of life.
 Doctors, nurses, therapists and other healthcare professionals work together to support the preferences and priorities of the person who is dying.
-This can also include supporting their family or loved ones through the last phase of the patient’s life and into their bereavement.
+This can also include supporting their family or people important to them through the last phase of the patient’s life and into their bereavement.

 Palliative care is clinical care that is focused on meeting the holistic needs of a person with a life-threatening or life-limiting illness.
 For example, a person living with cancer may decide to stop curative treatment such as chemotherapy, whether or not they show signs that they are at the end of their life.
 Palliative care is not necessarily end-of-life care, though our palliative care team supports patients who are dying.